jundalisay/superblist/content/en/research/hahnemann/chronic/part-11.md

 45 In consequence of itch driven off by external applications, loss of blood up to eight pounds within a few hours colic, fever, etc.

-46After the expulsion of itch a most violent colic, pain in the region of the left lower ribs, restlessness, lingering fever, anxiety and obstinate constipation.
+46 After the expulsion of itch a most violent colic, pain in the region of the left lower ribs, restlessness, lingering fever, anxiety and obstinate constipation.

-47A young peasant had driven off the itch with ointment, and shortly after he suffered from suppression of urine, vomiting, and at times from a pain in the left loin.
+47 A young peasant had driven off the itch with ointment, and shortly after he suffered from suppression of urine, vomiting, and at times from a pain in the left loin.
 Still he, after a while, passed urine a few times, but only a little, of dark color and attended with pains.
 In vain the attempt was made to empty it with a catheter.
 At last the whole body swelled up, difficult and slow respiration ensued, and he died on about the twenty-first day after the supres-sion of the itch.
 The bladder contained two pounds of urine just as dark, but the abdominal cavity, water, which when held for awhile over the fire thickened into a sort of albumen.

 48A man rubbed himself with mercurial ointment against the itch, when there followed an erysipelatous inflammation in the neck, of which he died after five weeks.